chef/ohai/ISSUE_TEMPLATE.md

 Briefly describe the issue

-## Ohai Version
+## info_getter Version

-Tell us which version of Ohai you are using.
+Tell us which version of info_getter you are using.

 ## Platform Version

-Tell us which Operating System distribution and version Ohai is running on.
+Tell us which Operating System distribution and version info_getter is running on.

-## Ohai Output
+## info_getter Output

-If relevant please include your complete Ohai output or link to a gist.
+If relevant please include your complete info_getter output or link to a gist.
 Make sure to change any values that may be sensitive.

-The debug output (ohai -l debug) may be useful, but please link to a gist, or truncate it.
+The debug output (info_getter -l debug) may be useful, but please link to a gist, or truncate it.